js-cookie vs localforage vs store2 vs idb-keyval vs redux-persist vs store

 • idb-keyval:

-Choose idb-keyval if you need a simple and lightweight way to interact with IndexedDB using a key-value store.
-It is ideal for projects that require asynchronous storage without the overhead of a full-fledged library.
+Choose idb-keyval if you need a simple and lightweight wrapper around IndexedDB for storing key-value pairs.
+It is ideal for projects that require asynchronous storage with a minimal API and good performance.

 • redux-persist: